StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 ### Steps to Reproduce
 1. Open the upload form for adding a new photo.
-2. Enter a custom name in the “Photo Name” field (e.g., “forest”).
+2. Enter a custom name in the "Photo Name" field (e.g., "forest").
-3. Select and upload a file with a different filename (e.g., “IMG_1234.jpg”).
+3. Select and upload a file with a different filename (e.g., "IMG_1234.jpg").
-4. Observe the “Photo Name” field after upload.
+4. Observe the "Photo Name" field after upload.

 ### Expected Result
 The manually entered name should remain unchanged unless the app explicitly warns the user.

 ### Actual Result
-After upload, the “Photo Name” field is automatically replaced with the file name (“forest” → “IMG_1234”), overwriting user input without confirmation.
+After upload, the "Photo Name" field is automatically replaced with the file name ("forest" → "IMG_1234"), overwriting user input without confirmation.

 ---